netscaler/netscaler-observability-exporter/docs/deploy-coe.md

 ## Deploy sample applications

-Once you create the necessary secrets, Citrix ADC deployment, and Citrix Observability Exporter, you can test the Citrix Observability Exporter deployment with a sample application.
+After creating the necessary secrets and deploying Citrix ADC and Citrix ADC Observability Exporter, you can verify the Citrix ADC Observability Exporter deployment with a sample application.

-### Verify Citrix Observability Exporter tracing support
+### Verify Citrix ADC Observability Exporter tracing support

-This example shows how to verify the Citrix Observability Exporter deployment and distributed tracing using a sample application.
-In this example, a Citrix ADC CPX instance is deployed with Citrix Observability Exporter support enabled.
+The following example shows how to verify the Citrix ADC Observability Exporter deployment and distributed tracing using a sample application.
+In this example, a Citrix ADC CPX instance is deployed with Citrix ADC Observability Exporter.

 1. Deploy a sample web application using the [watches-app-tracing.yaml](https://github.com/citrix/citrix-observability-exporter/blob/master/examples/tracing/watches-app-tracing.yaml) file.
 This file includes the deployment, service, and Ingress.